rydmike/flex_color_scheme/README.md

 ### Nuanced Scheme Set from One Color

-A `FlexColorScheme` can like Flutter's standard `ColorScheme` be created by specifying all the required scheme colors, but you can also specify just the primary color and get all other colors needed for a complete color scheme computed based on just the provided primary color.
+A `FlexColorScheme` can like Flutter's standard `ColorScheme` be created by specifying all the required scheme colors.
+You can also specify just the primary color and get all other colors needed for a complete color scheme, computed based on only the provided primary color.

 There is a helper class with a factory `FlexSchemeColor.from` that can do this for you.
-Another helper can also create a computed matching dark scheme, from a defined light scheme this is done with `FlexSchemeColor.toDark`.
+Another helper can create a computed matching dark scheme from a defined light scheme, this is done with `FlexSchemeColor.toDark`.
-This works regardless of if you created a fully specified custom light scheme or just one from a single color.
+This works regardless of if you created a fully specified custom light scheme, or one from just a single color.
-These features are presented and explained in the tutorial with [example 4](#example-4-switch-between-all-built-in-color-schemes-and-three-custom-ones) and [example 5](#example-5-full-featured-demo).
+These features are presented and explained in tutorial [example 4](#example-4-switch-between-all-built-in-color-schemes-and-three-custom-ones) and [example 5](#example-5-full-featured-demo).